 Which part of DRS do I install?

-DRS has three separately-published layers.
-Which you install depends on what you are building.
+DRS has three core layers plus workspace helper packages.
+Which you install or vendor depends on what you are building.
 This page maps common roles to the artifact(s) you need.

 One-minute decision tree